fboender/sec-tools/README.md

 ## <a name="about">About</a>

-These are security tools for reporting and alerting about security information and events.
+These are tools for reporting and alerting about security information and events.
 The focus is on gathering and annotating authentication, authorization and system configuration information and reporting and alerting based on this information.

+Together, these tools provide means for:

+* Reviewing and hardening system security.
+* Reporting of security configuration problems and alerting of changes in configuration.
+* Reporting of user privileges and alerting of changes in privileges.
+* Intrusion detection.

 The tools are written as separate unix tools that read and write from / to standard output.
 These can be combined to produce the desired result.